theinventorshouse/pxt-microbit/docs/courses/stem/visual-perception/code.md

 # Code

 Have you ever tried to checking your vision lately?
-Let's try creating code dynamic to identify when the line changes from blinking LEDs to solid LED diagonal!
+Let's try creating code dynamic to identify when the line changes from blinking LEDs to the perception of being a solid LED diagonal line!

 Welcome!
 This activity will use the X and Y coordinates to slowly join two opposite corners of a the LEDs square display.
 Create an  `on start` that will set the initial pause.